Ripper Crew: Murders

 The gang's first victim was 28-year-old Linda Sutton, who was abducted on May 23, 1981.
-Ten days later, her body was found in a field in Villa Park, Illinois.
-Her body had been mutilated and her left breast amputated.
+Ten days later, her mutilated body, with the left breast amputated, was discovered in a field behind the Moonlit Motel.
 It was almost a year before the gang struck again.
-On May 15, 1982, they abducted Lorraine Borowski, just as she was about to open the realtor's office where she worked.
-Her body was discovered five months later, in a cemetery in Clarendon Hills.
+On May 15, 1982, they abducted Lorraine Borowski as she was about to open the realtor's office where she worked.
+Her body was discovered five months later in a cemetery in Clarendon Hills.

+On May 29, they abducted 30-year-old Shui Mak from Hanover Park at night.
+Mak, a recent Chinese immigrant, had argued with her brother, who was driving them both home, over their sister's marriage to an American.
+As the argument intensified, her brother abandoned Mak on the side of the road.
+She was then kidnapped by the gang, who mocked her with anti-Chinese slurs and repeatedly punched her until she was knocked out.

-On May 29, they abducted Shui Mak from Hanover Park, a village northwest of Villa Park.
-Her body was not found for four months.
-Two weeks after they abducted Mak, they picked up Angel York in their van, handcuffed her and slashed her breast before throwing her out of the van, still alive.
+Mak's body was not found for four months.
+Two weeks after they abducted Mak, they picked up Angel York in their van, handcuffed her, and slashed her breast before throwing her out of the van, still alive.
 York's description of her attackers failed to produce any leads.

 The gang did not strike again for two months.
 On August 28, 1982, the body of Sandra Delaware was discovered on the bank of the Chicago River.
 She had been stabbed, strangled, and her left breast was amputated.
 On September 8, 31-year-old Rose Davis was found in an alley, having suffered almost identical injuries as Delaware.

 On October 6, 1982, the gang shot 28-year-old Rafael Tirado, a local drug dealer, and his friend, 18-year-old Alberto Rosario, at a phone booth in a random drive-by shooting.
 According to Spreitzer, he was driving with Gecht when the older man told him to slow down.
-Gecht took two guns from the back of the car, told the Spreitzer to stop the car, and then opened fire on Tirado and Rosario, hitting both of them.
-Rosario survived his injuries, while Tirado succumbed to his injuries at a hospital.
+Gecht took two guns from the back of the car, told Spreitzer to stop the car, and then opened fire on Tirado and Rosario, hitting both.
+Rosario survived his injuries; Tirado died at a hospital.
 Tirado was the gang's only male victim.

-A month later, the gang committed their last crime.
-Their victim, Beverley Washington, was found by a railroad track on December 6.
-In addition to other injuries, her left breast had been amputated and her right breast was severely slashed.
-She survived the attack, and was able to give descriptions of her attackers and the van they had used to abduct her.
+That same day, the gang committed their final crime.
+Robin Gecht lured prostitute Beverley Washington into his car by offering more money than she asked of him, and she was later found by a railroad track.
+In addition to other injuries, her left breast had been amputated, and her right breast was severely slashed.
+She survived the attack and gave descriptions of Gecht and his van where the attack took place.

 The men were suspects in the disappearance of Carole Pappas, wife of Chicago Cubs pitcher Milt Pappas.
 She disappeared on September 11, 1982.
 Her body was recovered five years later, and the death was ruled an accident.